 To compare using Bayesian priors, which are putting possibly brittle subjective probability distributions on parameters to using any inputs for an analysis and saying "well, both are the same thing really" is simply mistaken.

 Clearly some objectivity does exist with probability.
-Consider balls cascading down a quincunx or "Galton Board" to form an approximate normal distribution:
+Likelihoods and data dominate about any priors and beliefs as n increases.
+Or consider balls cascading down a quincunx or "Galton Board" to form an approximate normal distribution:

 Anyone, regardless of beliefs or Bayesian priors, can tip over a Galton board and see the results.